TimPaterson/CNC-Tool-Library-Manager/README.md

 + The file has a row of column names (not necessarily the first row).
 + The rows after the column name row are the tool values.

 One limitation is that Excel cannot export to TSV format.
-Fusion 360, for example, uses TSV format so it is a one-way translation.
-This works fine if Fusion 360 is the master tool list and never needs updating from another source.
+In that case, the TSV source could be used as the master tool list that is not updated from another source.
+(Fusion 360 has transitioned to CSV, but this limitation would apply if you were using their old TSV format.)

 Here is a look at the rule table: